tylerkrusz/MATLAB-ePortfolio/Integral Sum/README.md

 # MATLAB-Integral-Sum
-Used to calulate the Rieman Sum of a integral.
+Used to calulate the Riemann Sum of a integral.